immich-app/immich/docs/docs/guides/remote-access.md

 - Tailscale is a paid service.
 However, there is a generous [free tier](https://tailscale.com/pricing/) that permits up to 3 users and up to 100 devices.
 - Tailscale needs to be installed and running on both server-side and client-side.

-## Option 3: Self-signed certificate
-Using a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) protects you against man-in-the-middle attacks, but exposes your Immich instance to the web.

-### Pros
-- No additional software needs to be installed client-side

-### Cons
-- Both the Immich web interface and API may be exposed to the internet.
-Immich is under very active developement and the existence of severe security vulnerabilities cannot be ruled out.

-## Option 4: Reverse Proxy
+## Option 3: Reverse Proxy
 A reverse proxy is a service that sits between web servers and clients.
+A reverse proxy can either be hosted on the server itself or remotely.
+Clients can connect to the reverse proxy via https, and the proxy relays data to Immich.
+This setup makes most sense if you have your own domain and want to access your Immich instance just like any other website, from outside your LAN.
+You can also use a DDNS provider like DuckDNS or no-ip if you don't have a domain.
+This configuration allows the Immich Android and iphone apps to connect to your server without a VPN or tailscale app on the client side.

+If you're hosting your own reverse proxy, [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) is a great option.
+An example configuration for Nginx is provided [here](https://immich.app/docs/administration/reverse-proxy).

+You'll also need your own certificate to authenticate https connections.
+If you're making Immich publicly accesible, [Let's Encrypt](https://letsencrypt.org/) can provide a free certificate for your domain and is the recommended option.
+Alternatively, a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) allows you to encrypt your connection to Immich, but it raises a security warning on the client's browser.

-A reverse proxy increases security by hiding the server IP address, which makes targeted attacks like [DDoS](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) harder.
+A remote reverse proxy like [Cloudflare](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) increases security by hiding the server IP address, which makes targeted attacks like [DDoS](https://www.cloudflare.com/learning/ddos/what-is-a-ddos-attack/) harder.

 ### Pros
 - No additional software needs to be installed client-side